Eustace Chapuys: Later years

 After his retirement, Chapuys resided in Leuven, in the Low Countries, now Belgium and was, by 1545, a man of considerable wealth.
 His income was derived from his ambassadorial pensions, the inheritance of an estate at Annecy, and various ecclesiastical sinecures, which included the deanery at Vuillonnex, canonries at Toledo, Osma and Málaga, ecclesiastical posts in Flanders and the profitable abbacy of Sant'Angelo di Brolo in Sicily, which he acquired in 1545.
 He had increased his wealth over the years through prudent investments in Antwerp.

 Chapuys used his wealth to set up a college in May 1548, for promising students from his native Savoy.
 This College of Savoy, in Leuven, of which now only the gateway survives, is incorporated into M – Museum Leuven, the city's museum.
 He also founded a grammar school at Annecy in December 1551.

 During his retirement, Chapuys acted as an advisor to Charles V between 1547 and 1549.
 According to C.S.L.
 Davies, "His last known state paper is an acute analysis of the political situation" as Henry VIII was dying in January 1547.
 He was subsequently asked to recall his negotiations, and the previous attitude of the regime of Henry VIII, on the issue of the betrothal of Mary I. In his reply, he wrote he was uncertain of the possibility of convincing John Dudley to agree to any proposed marriage.
 At the end of the letter, Chapuys wrote that Mary had "no other desire or hope than to be bestowed at the hands of your majesty."
 He felt nothing was more fond in Mary's mind than marriage.

 Chapuys had a son, Césare, who was made legitimate in 1545, and who died in 1549.
 The death of his son ensured that the college and grammar school that he had founded would benefit from his vast fortune on his own demise.
 In 1555 he decided that his English pension should go towards setting up a scholarship for English students at Leuven.

 Death

-Eustace Chapuys died 21 January 1556 and was buried in the chapel of the College of Savoy.
+Eustace Chapuys died on 21 January 1556 and was buried in the chapel of the College of Savoy.
 A portrait of Chapuys, which may be contemporary, is located at the musée-château d'Annecy at Annecy.